Railroads and Mining in Utah's Bingham Canyon, Early Copper Era 1900-1914

 But within two years the mine was mostly shipping sulfide copper ores.
 In 1897, three years before the Copper Belt was built, and to overcome the lack of cheap transportation, Utah Consolidated constructed a 12,500 foot long aerial tramway between the Highland Boy mine and the Rio Grande station at Bingham.

-Open cut mining started in summer 1906, and expansion continued until Boston Consolidated merged with Utah Copper in 1910.
+Open cut mining started in summer 1906, in the ore body directly above the Ben Hur tunnel.
+Expansion continued until Boston Consolidated merged with Utah Copper in 1910.

 (Read more about Boston Consolidated Mining Company, from 1897 through to the merger with Utah Copper)